ToolingThe directory contains the official VS Code extension. It tracksthe shipped six-language set: , , , , , and .

 Linux ARM64 Cross Sysroot

-On pacman-compatible Linux hosts, you can create a local AArch64 cross sysroot for Seen without installing system packages globally:
+On pacman-compatible Linux hosts, create a local AArch64 cross sysroot without installing system packages globally:

 ./scripts/setup_linux_arm64_sysroot.sh